 Depending on the severity of the damage, either a white filling or dental crown will be placed over the site.
 A dental crown in particular will maximise the strength, durability and appearance of the tooth in question.

 Contrary to popular belief, root canal treatment is rarely more painful than getting a filling.
 Most pain can be attributed to the infection itself, not the root canal therapy.
 In fact, root canal therapy seeks to eliminate the pain.

+The root canal treatment reduces the pain caused by teeth infection.
 If you experience anxiety at the thought of undergoing dental work due to fear of pain, speak to the professionals at United Dental Clinic about your sedation dentistry options.
 We offer oral sedation and IV sedation methods to ease your dental anxiety, so you can get the treatment you need.

 Does root canal treatment work?

 Most root canal treatments are successful at saving the infected tooth and eliminating pain.
 More often than not, a root canal proves to be a long-term solution; the assumption the treated tooth will eventually need to be extracted is false.

 With experience and expertise on our side, you can be confident in choosing United Dental Clinic for your root canal therapy.
 Call now to book a consultation appointment and be rid of pain sooner!

 A root canal treatment helps patients to get rid of the infected or dead pulp.
 In other words, it saves a tooth and prevents the infection from spreading in other oral areas.
 Here, a dentist will clean out the diseased pulp and reshape the canal to function smoothly.

 The pulp remains inside the tooth and offers nerves and nutrients to the tooth.
 Damaged or diseased pulp tissues die sometimes and hence, it is important to remove nerves and pulp to clean the root canal.
 Once the root canal is cleaned, a crown is placed over the tooth which increases the tooth’s strength.